-When your schedule is set, notify your PNWCC VA certifying official via e-mail registrar@pnwcc.edu. six weeks before the beginning of the term for which you are requesting certification.
+When your schedule is set, notify your PNWCC VA certifying official via email at financialaid@ pnwcc.edu six weeks before the beginning of the term for which you are requesting certification.
 Additionally, if your schedule changes unforeseeably, or if you decide to leave PNWCC, please notify your VA official immediately.
 NOTE: ONLY CLASSES THAT ARE APPLICABLE TO YOUR PROGRAMS OF STUDY CAN BE CERTIFIED BY THE VA OFFICIAL.
 ALL COURSES THAT DO NOT APPLY TOWARD YOUR PROGRAM OF STUDY ARE TAKEN AT YOUR OWN EXPENSE.